 In 2019, electric cars have made up around 1% of new car sales, and the need to increase that figure is clear.
 To date, the the plug-in car grant has helped tens of thousands of buyers purchase zero-emissions vehicles.

 How does it work?

-The Office for Low Emission Vehicles (OLEV) is in charge of the grant.
-It decides which cars are eligible based not only on emissions, but also on factors such as safety features, warranty length and top speed.
+The Office for Low Emission Vehicles (OLEV) is the official body in charge of the grant.
+It decides which cars are eligible based CO2 on things like emissions, safety features, warranty length and top speed.

 The plug-in car grant now covers:

 35% of the purchase price of a brand-new car (up to a maximum of £3,500)

 Have official CO2 emissions of less than 50g/km

 Be able to travel at least 70 miles with no CO2 emissions

 Based on the criteria above, it's possible that a plug-in hybrid vehicle could qualify for the £3,500.
 While plenty of models have CO2 emissions of less than 50g/km, none at this moment in time can achieve 70 miles of zero-emissions range.
 This could change in the future, however.

 How do I apply for the plug-in car grant?